In this Health Topic

 The examination is more successful than other tests, like urine tests or ultrasound, in picking up problems such as bladder stones, bleeding, tumors, and structural abnormalities of the bladder.

 Two main types of cystoscopes are used: flexible or rigid.
-A flexible cystoscope is a thin telescope which is passed into the bladder via the urethra.
+A flexible cystoscope is a thin telescoping camera which is passed into the bladder via the urethra.
 It is about as thick as a pencil.
 Because the cystoscope is flexible, it usually passes easily along the curves of the urethra.
 The flexible tip can also be moved so the doctor can look at all the inside lining of the bladder and the opening of the ureters.

-A rigid cystoscope is a shorter, rigid telescope.
+A rigid cystoscope is a shorter, rigid telescoping camera.
 It allows a greater variety of devices to pass down side channels so that the doctor can, for example, take samples or inject into the bladder.
 Sometimes, it is necessary to perform a rigid cystoscopy at a later date after a flexible cystoscopy.

 If you are having an outpatient procedure, in most cases you will be able to eat and drink normally prior to the test.
 If you are having general anesthesia, you should refrain from eating and drinking for 6-8 hours prior to your cystoscopy.